The room where it happens: An intersectional approach to solving legal problems

 Fix it Fridays is a popular monthly event run from Whittlesea Community House where members of the community meet face-to-face with local legal and community support services to resolve their issues – and more.

-In this webinar, Mary-Lynn Griffith, manager of Whittlesea Community House and the brains behind Fix It Friday, will share her experience in bringing multiple services together under one roof to respond to the needs of her community.
-You’ll learn how Fix it Fridays teases out the interconnected legal problems people are facing and makes a real difference in their lives – all with a cup of tea and a scone!
+In this webinar, Mary-Lynn Griffith, manager of Whittlesea Community House and the brains behind Fix It Friday, shared her experience in bringing multiple services together under one roof to respond to the needs of her community.
+Learn how Fix it Fridays teases out the interconnected legal problems people are facing and makes a real difference in their lives – all with a cup of tea and a scone!

 Drawing from examples of people who have presented at Fix It Friday – Mary-Lynn will step through the details such as: